aukletio/Auklet-Releaser-C/README.md

-# APM Profiler Library
+# APM Profiler

+The profiler consists of two components:

+- the instrument, which is a library that your program is linked against at compile time
+- the wrapper, which executes and communicates with your program.

+## Linking a C/C++ program against the instrument library

-## Build
+Build the instrument

+	cd instrument
 	make

-## Use in a C/C++ program
+Then copy `instrument.a` to the build directory of the C/C++ program you want to profile.

-	cp profiler.a /your/build/directory
+	cp instrument.a /your/build/directory

-Use these arguments when compiling.
-For instance, if using a Makefile
+Use the following toolchain arguments when compiling your program.
+For instance, if using a Makefile, you might add something like

 	CFLAGS += -finstrument-functions -g
 	LDLIBS += -pthread
-	OBJ += profiler.a
+	OBJ += instrument.a

-When in doubt, look at the provided Makefile, which builds a simple C program.
+When in doubt, look at `instrument/Makefile`, which builds a simple C program.

+## Building the Wrapper

+	cd wrapper
+	go build

+## Running the Profiler

+	./wrapper your-program args ...

 ## Functionality